ximera239/ximera239.github.io/_posts/2014-08-19-another-kafka-syslog-server.md

   - Kafka
   - Scala
 ---
-Some time ago I saw on [this][1] (now it is dead) page &#8220;possible project&#8221; about storing syslog messages in Kafka.
-Quite fast I found [this][2] implementation.
+Some time ago I saw on [this page][1] (now defunct) a "possible project" about storing syslog messages in Kafka.
+I quickly found [this implementation][2].

 <!--more-->

-First of all I rewrote it to scala.
-During this process I found that project was written for early kafka release, so some fixes were required.
+First, I rewrote it in Scala.
+During this process, I discovered that the project was written for an early Kafka release, so some fixes were required.

-So protobuf model is the same.
-Other parts:
+The protobuf model remains the same.
+Here are the other parts:

 Encoder and decoder: